How to prepare for university interviewsby Caroline Hardaker

 How do I prepare for a university interview?

-Preparing for your university interview should happen at least a week before you’re scheduled to have the interview itself, and preparation should cover transport arrangements, clothing, portfolios (If applicable) and more.
+Preparing for your university interview should start at least a week before you’re scheduled to have the interview itself, and preparation should cover transport arrangements, clothing, portfolios (If applicable) and more.

 1. Find out where the interview is, and prepare travel arrangements

 Make sure you know how long the journey will take well in advance.
 Punctuality plays a huge part in how interviewers see applicants, and arriving early is a great way to get your interview off to a good start.
-You can measure the length of your journey through Google Maps, and add on an extra hour as a contingency to account for train delays, traffic or any difficulty finding the buildings.
-It may feel like an inconvenience having to leave so much earlier, but once the nerves kick in, you’re sure to be glad of a little breathing room!
+Add an extra hour to your travelling time as a contingency to account for train delays, traffic or any difficulty finding the right building.
+It may feel like an inconvenience having to leave so much earlier, but once the nerves kick in, you’ll be glad of a little breathing room!